-The misalignment threshold in Alg.\ref{alg:beamwidth_heuristic} is based on simulations of the optimization scheme and is equal to twice the standard deviation of the BS-user misalignment of all links in the optimal scheme.
+The misalignment threshold in Alg.\ref{alg:beamwidth_heuristic}~(Line~\ref{alg:ifmisalign}) is based on simulations of the optimization scheme and is equal to twice the standard deviation of the BS-user misalignment of all links in the optimal scheme.
+Note that this value is driven from our numerical analysis and can be tuned according to the preferences of the network operator.
+A smaller misalignment threshold will lead to higher throughput, although the fraction of disconnected users will also be higher.
 This threshold can be derived offline by running the optimal algorithm under the applicable operation regime (e.g., the user beamwidth and BS beamwidths).
 The resulting values can then be saved at each BS to use while running this distributed heuristic.
-In addition to the optimal scheme, we consider two baselines that both rely on SNR for UA: \emph{SNR-1} and \emph{SNR-dynamic}.
-SNR-1 corresponds to UA in a single connectivity scenario where a user connects to the BS with the highest SNR, provided that a beam is available.
-In \emph{SNR-dynamic}, users connect to a beam of a BS in order from highest to lowest SNR $> \gamma_{\text{min}}$, until that beam is fully occupied ($s$ shares).
-If the beam is not fully occupied, the remaining shares are divided equally among the connected users.